-What would humanity be if humans did not use language to communicate?
-What if we had a more advanced, telepathic way to send each other information via images?
+What would humanity look like if humans did not use language to communicate?
+What if we possessed a more advanced, let’s say telepathic way to communicate information through images?

-Communicating with images would of course require a new perception of reality and a new purpose for communication.
-Immediate access to an image would mean immediate access to the purpose and the intention behind it.
-It would require honesty and truth, both of which language is a master at concealing and distorting.
+Undoubtedly, communication through image requires a new perception of reality, and a new purpose.
+Instant access to an image would mean instant access to the purpose and the intention behind it.
+This requires honesty and truth, both of which are obstructed by the formalities of language.
 An image is clear.
 “One picture is worth a thousand words.”

-An image is non linear in the sense that it encompasses information to be absorbed in random order but also in different ways: you would not necessarily have to think and analyse the image and come up with a mental evaluation/response.
-Instead you would “feel” or even experience the message as a whole-a type of encoded hologram. (hologram: greek word holos (whole) and gramma (message).)
-One would have a psychological, mental or spiritual response to it.
-But to do that one would need to have developed those “receptors”.
-Eventually including telepathy of course.
+An image is non linear.
+By this I mean that it encompasses information that is absorbed in random order, and in diverse ways.
+Indeed, we use a different part of our brains to process an image than we do for speech and language.
+An image doesn’t require a logical or moral response.
+Instead we “feel” or even experience the image’s message as a whole, and as a type of encoded hologram. (hologram: greek word holos (whole) and gramma (message).)
+We can have a psychological, mental or spiritual response instead of a logical response.
+But in order to achieve this, one would also need to develop a form of telepathy.

-Lost in Translation is a great example of communicating through images and accessing information through visual stimuli instead of a narrated story.
-The fascinating hyper-urbanised Japanese setting is a real inspiration to get a feel of what communication and the nature of a message would feel like, once humanity moves past the Age of Reason.
+Lost in Translation is a great example of communicating through images, and accessing information through visual stimuli instead of a narrated storyline.
+Hyper-urbanised , futuristic Tokyo is the ideal backdrop, offering a glimpse of what communication will look like once humanity moves past the Age of Reason.